sdorof1/java-persistence-frameworks-comparison/README.md

 This project aims to explore other options in the SQL mapping area than just JDBCTemplate.
 It should serve us
 - as point of reference when deciding for SQL mapping framework
-- and as a template of common DB usage scenarios
+- as a template of common DB usage scenarios
+- to document best practices of such common usages (**comments are welcomed!**)

 Use code in the repository as you like (MIT License)